 - 1 tsp cardamom

 - 1 pinch salt

-- 1 cup steamed and pureed butternut squash (canned pumpkin or squash is a fine substitute)
+- 1 cup roasted or steamed and pureed butternut squash (canned pumpkin or squash is a fine substitute)

 - 8 oz cream cheese- preferably without gums or fillers.
 I used Sierra Nevada Brand, Gina Marie and Dianna Supreme are two other fantastic options.